 Nomad Adventure Divers Resort is priced at the lower end of the market for resort diving in the Lembeh Strait.
 We think that this is fair, considering and weighing up the pros and cons.

 Nomads will best appeal to experienced divers and underwater photographers that want an affordable base in the heart of the strait from which to dive frequently.
-We would not recommend the resort for inexperienced divers.
+I would not recommend the resort for beginners.